 Keep the Tech Stack Lean

 The more dependencies your website has, the more things can break and the harder maintenance becomes.
 Stripe is a good case: extraordinary complexity on the backend, but the public website loads fast and doesn't require constant updates to stay secure.
-For most corporate website design and development projects, a modern static site generator (Next.js, Astro, Nuxt) combined with a headless CMS is a sensible default.
-It's fast, maintainable, and doesn't accumulate plugin debt.
+For most corporate website design and development projects, a static site generator (Next.js, Astro, Nuxt) plus a headless CMS is the sensible default.
+Fast, maintainable, no plugin debt.

 Want a Corporate Website That Actually Converts?

-We've built converting corporate websites for consulting firms, B2B companies, and service businesses across Europe.
-If you're planning a new site or a redesign, let's talk about what your visitors need to see.
+We ship converting corporate websites for consulting firms, B2B companies, and service businesses across Europe.
+If you're planning a new site or a redesign, see how a [corporate website design service](/corporate-websites) builds around your buyer's decision journey rather than your org chart.

 Red Flags Worth Knowing